MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/phone-numbers-for-audio-conferencing.md

 Shared audio conferencing phone numbers are automatically assigned to organizations when they're enabled for audio conferencing.
 When the phone numbers are assigned, a phone number is assigned as the default phone number of the conferencing bridge.
 The phone number assigned as the default number of the bridge will be one from the country/region of the organization.

 > [!NOTE]
-> Il paese o l'area geografica dell'organizzazione è disponibile accedendo all'**interfaccia di amministrazione di Office 365** e controllando in **Profilo organizzazione**.
+> Il paese o l'area geografica dell'organizzazione è disponibile accedendo all'interfaccia di amministrazione di Microsoft 365 e controllando in **Profilo organizzazione**.

 > [!CAUTION]
 > A causa della disponibilità limitata di numeri di telefono a pagamento in Venezuela, Indonesia, Vietnam e Emirati Arabi Uniti (UAE), le organizzazioni di tali paesi o aree geografiche non dispongono di un numero a pagamento per la conferenza telefonica assegnato automaticamente.
 I numeri gratuiti in queste località sono disponibili a seconda dell’inventario.